-Don’t worry, you haven’t accidently clicked on a terrible dating profile.
+Don’t worry, you haven’t accidentally clicked on a terrible dating profile.
 What I am going to illustrate is just how quickly the Single Customer View (SCV) that you need to effectively serve your customers, can become a tangled mess of duplicate records using a brief story about my life.

 Me, Myself, and I